 The Clyde Dam on Lake Dunstan is the largest concrete gravity dam in New Zealand.
 There is a million cubic metres of concrete in the dam with another 200,000 cubic metres in the powerhouse.
 The power station is capable of producing 432 megawatts (MW) of power from its four turbine generator units.
 Click here to view the live webcam of Lake Dunstan.

 Our new Te Mihi geothermal power station is part of Contact's dedication to providing New Zealander's energy needs in a safe, reliable and efficient manner.
 Te Mihi uses heat from deep inside the earth to generate electricity.
-Te Mihi power station has a 166 megawatt (MW) of generating capacity, enough to power over 160,000 Kiwi homes and is located near the 56-year-old Wairakei geothermal power station, northwest of Taupo.
+Te Mihi power station has a 166 megawatt (MW) of generating capacity, enough to power over 160,000 Kiwi homes and is located on the Wairakei geothermal field, northwest of Taupo.

-Commissioned in November 1958, the Wairakei power plant is situated above a large geothermal system containing water at temperatures up to 240°C. Wairakei, the first geothermal plant of its kind anywhere in the world, is an iconic symbol of New Zealand's electricity generation system.
+Commissioned in November 1958, the Wairakei power plant is situated on the Wairakei geothermal system.
+Wairakei, the first geothermal plant of its kind anywhere in the world, is an iconic symbol of New Zealand's electricity generation system.
 The Wairakei A and B stations have 10 steam turbines ranging in size from 4–30 megawatts (MW).
 The station's capacity is 132 MW.

 The Ohaaki geothermal power station was commissioned in 1989.
 Production wells at Ohaaki are, on average, 1.2 km deep and reach water at temperatures up to 280°C. The most distinctive feature at Ohaaki is the 105 metre high cooling tower.
 Using natural convection, the tower cools the water used to condense the steam as it exits the power turbines.

 Commissioned in 2010, Te Huka geothermal power station delivers around 28 megawatts to the grid.
-That's enough renewable energy to power around 28,000 homes.
 At Te Huka power station, electricity is generated through a binary (organic rankine cycle) process.
 It is the first power station to be built on the Tauhara geothermal steamfield.

-The Taranaki Combined Cycle Power Station (TCC) was commissioned in 2011 and is a large, efficient and modern plant, producing 377MW of electricity.
+The Taranaki Combined Cycle Power Station (TCC) was commissioned in 1996 and is a large, efficient and modern plant, producing 377MW of electricity.
 The facility plays an important role in providing New Zealand with a secure supply of electricity, while enabling the country to increase the level of electricity generated from renewable sources.
 In 2011, Contact commissioned the Stratford Peakers next to TCC.
-The two fast-start gas turbine peaking units supply enough electricity for 200,000 homes and can go from a cold start to full load in just 10 minutes and generate up to 200 MW.
+The two fast-start gas turbine peaking units can go from a cold start to full load in just 10 minutes and generate up to 200 MW.